 This wooden hall is fortified against attack and serves as a secondary blockhouse in the event the village's stockades is overrun.
-The village chieftains (1d3 lizardfolk chieftains at any given time) dwell here with their retinues of 1d8 + 1 lizardfolk hunters per chieftain.
+The village chieftains (1d3 lizardfolk chieftains at any given time) dwell here with their retinues of 1d4+1 lizardfolk per chieftain.
 The hall has a single tower from which 3 medium-sized creatures can rain javelins down on those below.